 If further treatment is required (further surgery, radiotherapy or investigations) you doctor will discuss options with you.

 Sometimes the margins of the skin cancer are microscopic and the first excision margin may not be wide or deep enough.
-Your doctor will then arrange for a delayed closure of your wound.
+Your doctor will then arrange for delayed closure of your wound.

 The excision of the skin cancer with a margin will be performed and the wound will be dressed.
 The specimen is sent to the laboratory for testing and the dressing will stay on for that time.

-When the pathology result returns to the doctor after 2 days you will return for a delayed closure of your wound or you may need more tissue to be removed and tested again until all the skin cancer is removed.
+When the pathology result returns to the doctor after 2 days you will return for delayed closure of your wound or you may need more tissue to be removed and tested again until all the skin cancer is removed.